laraXgram/laraxgram.github.io/src/temple8.md

-# Temple8 Templates
+# Template templates

 <a name="introduction"></a>
 ## Introduction

-Temple8 is the simple, yet powerful templating engine that is included with LaraGram.
-Unlike some PHP templating engines, Temple8 does not restrict you from using plain PHP code in your templates.
-In fact, all Temple8 templates are compiled into plain PHP code and cached until they are modified, meaning Temple8 adds essentially zero overhead to your application.
-Temple8 template files use the `.t8.php` file extension and are typically stored in the `app/templates` directory.
+Template is the simple, yet powerful templating engine that is included with LaraGram.
+Unlike some PHP templating engines, Template does not restrict you from using plain PHP code in your templates.
+In fact, all Template templates are compiled into plain PHP code and cached until they are modified, meaning Template adds essentially zero overhead to your application.
+Template template files use the `.t8.php` file extension and are typically stored in the `app/templates` directory.

-Temple8 templates may be returned from listens or controllers using the global `template` helper.
-Of course, as mentioned in the documentation on [templates](/templates.md), data may be passed to the Temple8 template using the `template` helper's second argument:
+Template templates may be returned from listens or controllers using the global `template` helper.
+Of course, as mentioned in the documentation on [templates](/templates.md), data may be passed to the Template template using the `template` helper's second argument:

 ```php
 Bot::onText('hi', function () {